Capitol Hill Ski and Snowboard Club

 If you are interested in Ski/Snowboard Club, but don’t know where to start.
 This letter should help.
 If you still have questions after reading this letter, please contact:

-3. A link to online registration will be sent to our ski/board club email distribution list and posted on our Facebook group.
-How do you get on the email distribution?
-Contact Chris Janota at the above email.
+2. A link to online registration will be sent to our ski/board club email distribution list and posted on our Facebook group.

-5. These rates are Afton Alps' prices- not Capitol Hill's.
+4. These rates are Afton Alps' and Welch Village's group prices- not Capitol Hill's.
 This is a discounted rate- a great deal to get your student on the slope.

-7. Lift tickets and bussing are paid to the Capitol Hill PTO (pay online via Paypal or in office w/ check).
+7. Lift tickets and bussing will be paid to Capitol Hill PTO (pay online via Paypal).
 Lessons and rentals are paid directly to the ski area.
-If you meet us at Afton Alps, you must pick up lift tickets within the first hour of the event or call Chris at 651-398-3064.
+If you meet us at the resort you must pick up lift tickets within the first hour of the event or call Chris at 651-398-3064

 HERE ARE THE OFFICIAL SKI/SNOWBOARD POLICIES